PacoVu/havenondemand-ios-swift/README.md

     iodClient.GetRequest(&params, iodApp:iodApp, requestMode: IODClient.REQ_MODE.SYNC);

 ----
-**function PostRequest**
+**Function PostRequest**

     PostRequest(inout params:Dictionary<String, Object>, iodApp:String, requestMode:REQ_MODE = .ASYNC)

 *Description:*

-* Sends a POST request to an IDOL OnDemand API.
+* Sends a HTTP POST request to call an IDOL OnDemand API.

 *Parameters:*

-* params: a HashMap object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of an IDOL OnDemand API.
+* params: a Dictionary object containing key/value pair parameters to be sent to an IDOL OnDemand API, where the keys are the parameters of that IDOL OnDemand API.

 >Note:

->In the case of a parameter type is an array<>, the key must be defined as ìarraysî and the value must be a Map\<String,String\> object with the key is the parameter name and the values separated by commas ì,î.
+>In the case of a parameter type is an array<>, the key must be defined as ‚Äúarrays‚Äù and the value must be a Map\<String,String\> object with the key is the parameter name and the values separated by commas ",".

 >E.g.:
 ##
     var arrays = Dictionary<String, String>()